§ 01 · Cross-sector position

 #SourceURL / noteType

-7Snyk advisory — @antv npm compromiseAffected packages, lockfile guidance, and CI mitigationsVendor IOC
+7Snyk advisory — @antv npm compromiseAffected packages, lockfile guidance, CI mitigationsVendor IOC

 Prepared by Protos AI Threat Intelligence.
 TLP:AMBER — share with internal stakeholders and trusted sector partners only.
 Do not redistribute publicly.